 He and his wife Carol served for 23 years in Pakistan with Christar.
 He is a faculty member of the Seminary and School of Ministry at Columbia International University.
 Due to his understanding of radical Islam, he has been quoted widely in both Christian and secular publications.
 His book on religious extremism in Pakistan and its effect on Christian ministry was chosen as one of 15 most significant writings on mission in 1998.
 Dr. Larson is the former Director of the Zwemer Center.

 Trevor, Katie and their three children live in Columbia, South Carolina where he serves as the Managing Director of the Zwemer Center for Muslim Studies.
-He is also a professor of Muslim Studies and Missions studies at Columbia International University (CIU).
-He and his wife served as missionaries with Youth with a Mission for seven years.
-During their missionary service, they worked in South Asia among a 100% Muslim population.
+He is also a professor of Muslim Studies and Intercultural Studies at Columbia International University (CIU).
+He and his wife served as missionaries and worked in South Asia among a 100% Muslim population.
 After returning from the field, Trevor completed a Master’s Degree from Columbia International University in Muslim Studies.
 He also has a Ph.D. in Muslim Christian Relations from the Australian College of Theology.

 Ed Smither serves as professor and dean of intercultural studies at CIU.
 Ed spent 14 years serving in intercultural ministry in North Africa, France, and the USA.
 He earned a PhD in Historical Theology from the University of Wales-Trinity St. David and a PhD in Intercultural Studies from the University of Pretoria (South Africa).
 Ed’s areas of interest are early Christian studies, the history of mission, non-western mission movements, and theology of mission.
 His most recent books include Brazilian Evangelical Missions in the Arab World, Rethinking Constantine, and Mission in the Early Church.
 Ed is married to Shawn and they have three children.